caward12/sous_chef/README.md

 Parts of the test suit uses selenium and is set up to run on a very specific version of Firefox - version 46, which you can download [here](https://www.softexia.com/windows/web-browsers/firefox-46)

 run  `rspec` to run entire test suite

+This repo is integrated with Travis ci and runs the test on push to origin branch_name and on creating a pull request.

+#### Accessibility
+This project took accessibility of users into account in the following way:
+- color palette: there is only one main accent color so for those with various forms of color blindness, there is still a differentiating color.
+- tabIndex: tabIndex was used to allow those with mobility issues to be able to tab through various pages.
+- font size: font size was increased to make it easier to read.

 ### Api endpoints
 There are several api endpoints in this project: